Military history of China before 1912: Pre-Warring States Period

 Under the Shang and Zhou, these armies were able to expand China's territory and influence from a narrow part of the Yellow River valley to all of the North China plain.
 Equipped with bronze weapons, bows, and armor, these armies won victories against the sedentary Dongyi to the East and South, which were the main direction of expansion, as well as defending the western border against the nomadic incursions of the Xirong.
 However, after the collapse of the Zhou dynasty in 771 BC when the Xirong captured its capital Haojing, China collapsed into a plethora of small states, who warred frequently with each other.
 The competition between these states would eventually produce the professional armies that marked the Imperial Era of China.

 Prehistory and Shang dynasty

-Early Bronze Age Chinese cities were characterised by massive defensive walls.
+Early Bronze Age Chinese cities were characterized by massive defensive walls.
 The Erlitou culture's bronze workshops probably gave it a decisive edge over competing groups.
 Armies were probably relatively ineffective given the prevalence of extensive fortifications, although the Erlitou culture probably succeeded in breaching these occasionally since they were able to expand the area of their control.
 Starting from the 3rd Millennium BC and throughout the 2nd Millennium BC, there is a correlation between elite status and military status in tomb artefacts.

-The shi rose to power through their control of the new technology of bronzeworking.
-From 1300 BC, the shi transitioned from foot knights to being primarily chariot archers, fighting with composite recurved bow, a double-edged sword known as the jian, and armour.